Get out of the busy Italian capital for a break on the Ligurian Coast. Take the train from Rome to La Spezia.

 Rome and La Spezia Centrale Train Stations

-Roma Termini is the city's and country’s largest train station, and also a major transportation hub within Rome not to mention for all of Italy.
-Many local bus lines stop right outside the station, and there is a Metro (subway) station inside Termini, too.
+Roma Termini is the city's and country’s largest train station, and also a major transportation hub within Rome and for all of Italy.
+Many local bus lines stop right outside the station, and there is also a Metro (subway) station inside Termini.

 See below for details on traveling from Rome to La Spezia Centrale by train.